SMI/SmiServices/news/README.md

 This directory contains files describing changes since the previous release of SmiServices.

-When a release is built, these files are automatically combined into the main CHANGELOG.
+When a release is built, these files are automatically combined into the main CHANGELOG, and are then deleted.

 ## File naming

-News files should be of the form
+News file names should be of the form

 ```txt
 <pr#>-<type>.md